 Step 1 - Selecting the peaches

-You can use fresh or even frozen peaches, but obviously you'll get the best price and freshest taste if you go pick your own.
+You can use fresh or even frozen peaches, but obviously you will get the best price and freshest taste if you go pick your own.
 Typically, peaches are in season in the US and Europe in June through August - check the harvest calendar for your state!

 Step 2 - Wash the jars and lids